BRESCIANI, Rob (1985-89) - Current Alumni President

 Belton and his beautiful wife Robin, who is from Regina and works for the Regina Qu'Appelle Health Region, have three children; Tyler, Maximus and Alma.
 Belton is a self proclaimed "foodie" and enjoys travelling, watching movies, going to church, playing video games, and hanging out with family and friends.

 College: University of Kentucky (SEC)

-Position played: DH
+Position played: Defensive Back

 1997 Plaza of Honour inductee, Bob Kosid was born in Brandon, MB.
 He is grateful to a high school friend from Glenview, Illinois who asked him to join him at a Quebec forest camp throwing cut trees back into the river.
 As Bob puts it, "In doing so, I put on 20lbs that improved an already successful football career.
 I had over 80 scholarship offers, and a good Rider career."
 That career included four years with Glenbrook H.S., four years with the University of Kentucky, and a further nine years with the Riders which included a Grey Cup win in 1966.

 Bob now lives in Hamilton, ON and works for Compass Point Bible Church.
-He has had three sons, two of whom have died, leaving three grandsons and one granddaughter.

 College: University of Saskatchewan

 Postions Played: Defensive and Offensive Lineman